18th June, 2020

 Keep Growing

-Health and safety culture takes time to grow, and it can also be damaged if you let bad habits creep in.
 As time goes by, you should continue to review your health and safety systems and the rules you have put in place.
 Gather feedback, check performance, and make changes.
-But most importantly, keep growing.

 Ready to get feedback from your team?
-Start with the free near miss report form, and stop accidents before they happen.
+Start with the free near-miss report form, and stop accidents before they happen.

 share on twitter share on facebook share on linked in share by email